ks888/LambStatus/README.md

 * [Status page](https://lambstatus.github.io/demo-status/) (the page to tell your service's status to your users)
 * [Admin page](https://lambstatus.github.io/demo-admin/) (the page to change your service's status)

+## Goals of this project

+* Offer an open source status page system
+* Enable users to easily build and update the status page system (by fully utilizing the CloudFormation)
+* Serverless architectures

 ## Why Serverless?

-Status page system is able to utilize the benefits of Serverless architectures, because:
+Status page system is able to make use of the benefits of Serverless architectures, because:

 * It dramatically eases your pain caused by the scaling / availability issues.
 It is terrible if your service is down AND heavy traffic from stuck users stops your status page.

 * It reduces your infrastructure cost.
 A status page usually gets very low traffic and occasionally huge traffic.
 You only pay for the traffic that you handle.

-## Requirement

-* AWS Account

 ## Installation